“So how does this ChatGPT thing actually work?”

 My mom assumed AI models were constantly learning from our conversations, so I had to correct her:

-Mom’s Verdict
+Mom’s verdict

 After my explanation, my mom nodded and said, “So it’s like having a very well-read research assistant who sometimes makes things up, doesn’t have real experiences, and is really just playing an incredibly sophisticated word prediction game?”